OxideUK/S2HOC-Mod-Localization-DB/README.md

   - \<MM> is the month
   - \<DD> is the day

-e.g. MLDb_Localization_0131 would be localization created on Jan' 31
+e.g. MLDb_Localization_0131 would be localization created on Jan' 31.

-Use the prefix MLDb_Vanilla_ if you aren't using Real Weapon Names.
+## Vanilla Localization

+Due to it's popularity, Base Localization is set to use Real Weapon Names Global by default; if you require vanilla localization, use the .json files in the Vanilla Localization folder instead of those in the Base Localization folder.
+When naming your files, use the prefix MLDb_Vanilla_ to avoid confusion.

 ## Uploading Localization Files